scrapy/scrapy/docs/topics/settings.rst

 Default: ``'scrapy.statscol.MemoryStatsCollector'``

-The class to use for collecting stats (must implement the Stats Collector API, or subclass the StatsCollector class).
+The class to use for collecting stats, who must implement the :ref:`topics-api-stats`.

 .. setting:: STATS_DUMP